-If you ride your mountain bike on the pavement, it will be harder to ride than a road bike because the wide knobby tires of a mountain bike will have a larger surface of contact with the road than the slimmer tires off a road bike.
+If you ride your mountain bike on the pavement, it will be harder to ride than a road bike because the wide knobby tires will have a larger surface of contact with the road and this will force you to pedal harder.

-Mountain bikes will have more traction in any situation than a road bike but on the pavement, it will be harder to maintain a higher speed on a mounting bike.
+Mountain bikes will have more traction than road bikes but on the pavement, it will be harder to maintain a high-speed level than on a mounting bike.

-For a beginner, it is easier to start with a mountain bike due to the increased stability and the presence of suspensions that will make small mistakes less punishing.
+For a beginner, it is easier to start with a mountain bike due to the increased stability and the bike’s suspensions which will make small mistakes less punishing.

-On old and beat-up roads mountain bikes are easier to ride than road bikes because they can absorb most of the bumps in the road.
+On old and beat-up roads mountain bikes are more comfortable than road bikes because they can absorb most of the bumps in the road.

-Because mountain bikes are designed with traction and grip in mind they will require a bigger pedaling effort from the rider.
-So they are better for fitness but will be more demanding than road bikes and so harder to ride.
+Because mountain bikes are designed with traction and grip in mind they will require a bigger pedaling effort, so they are better for fitness but will be more demanding than road bikes.

 Is Mountain Biking Hard on Your Body?

-Mountain bikers that ride too much and don’t incorporate some form of stretching and weight training into the daily routine tend to develop unbalanced muscle and a bad overall body posture.
+Mountain bikers that ride for long periods of time without incorporating some form of stretching training into their daily routine tend to develop unbalanced muscles and a bad overall body posture.
 But still, this is a small compromise compared to the health problems that a sedentary life brings (heart disease, diabetes, arthritis, etc.).

 Riding a bike in the same position for many hours can develop unbalanced muscles and you can have problems in the long term.
 This is a problem if you ride long rides often.

-To some extent, mountain bikers have the same problem.
-But in mountain biking, you move more on your bike.
-On descents, you need to come off the saddle and this helps a lot.
+In mountain biking, you move more on your bike, on descents, you need to come off the saddle and this helps a lot.
 But still, after longer rides, you can hardly walk.

 The best way to overcome this problem is to incorporate stretching and weight training into your daily routine and this will help you develop a well-proportioned body with no muscle unbalance.